Muhyildiz/RoboHexa/README.md

 ## Components

 - **MG996R Servo Motors:** Actuates the six legs of the hexapod.
-- **STM32 Microcontroller:** Controls servo motors and processes sensor data.
+- **STM32 Microcontroller:** Controls servo motors by PWM signal and processes sensor data.
 - **IMU6050 Sensor:** Provides orientation and acceleration data for balance control.
 - **Mini Switch:** To get data when each leg touches the ground.